 These variable control how error in included image are treated.
-They are modeled after the $pdfT{E}X$ equivalents.
+They are modeled after $pdfT{E}X$ equivalents.

 The optional info bitset (a number) determines what kind of info gets flushed.
-By default we flush all.
+By default flush all.
 See section 3.2.2 for more details.

 You can set your own trailer id.
-This has to be string containing valid pdf array content with checksums.
+This has to be string containing valid pdf array content w checksums.

-The cidset and charset flags (numbers) disables inclusion of a so called CIDSet and CharSet entries, which can be handy when aiming at some of the many pdf substandards.
+The cidset and charset flags (numbers) disables inclusion of a so called CIDSet and Charsentries, which can be handy when aiming at some of the many pdf substandards.

 These functions set the level stream compression.
-When object compression is enabled multiple objects will be packed in a compressed stream which saves space.
-The minimum values are 0, the maxima are 9.
+When object compression is enabled multi objects will be packed in a compressed stream which saves space.
+The minimum values are the maxima are 9.

-When recompression is to 1 compressed objects will be decompressed and when compresslevel is larger than zero they will then be recompressed.
-This is mostly a debugging feature and should not be relied upon.
+When recompression is to 1 compressed objects will be decompressed and when compressle is larger than zero they will then be recompressed.
+This is mostly a debugging feature a should not be relied upon.